LibreCAD/docs/ref/draw-pref.rst

     :scale: 50
     :alt: LibreCAD Drawing Preferences - Units

 Use **Main drawing unit** to over-ride the default established during LibreCAD's :ref:`initial application configuration <configure>`.
-The same units of measure as nmoted in the :ref:`appendix <measurements>` are available for the drawing's preferences.
+The same units of measure as noted in the :ref:`appendix <measurements>` are available for the drawing's preferences.

 |
 |